 The importance of scouting for filming locations

-Location is one of the many important aspects of filming, just as finding the right actors to portray a role, and just as important as the choice of music used in the film.
-Finding an easily accessible location is not enough–securing permissions to shoot a film would prove disastrous, if location permissions remain are not obtained.
+The location is one of the many important aspects of filming, just as finding the right actors to portray a role, and just as important as the choice of music used in the film.
+Finding an easily accessible location is not enough–securing permissions to shoot a film would prove disastrous if location permits remain are not obtained.
 In a recent update for the film I AM I, Jocelyn and members of the production team were scouting for locations to shoot the movie, as it’s important to do so.
-Once the location has been chosen, sorting out legalities as soon as possible is of considerable importance–securing the rights to film at these locations.
+Once the site has been chosen, sorting out legalities as soon as possible is of considerable importance–securing the rights to the film at these locations.
 Even if a movie is filmed in a public place, a permit for filming is still needed.
-If your movie is being filmed on private property, a location release and a shooting permit is needed as well.
+If your movie is being filmed on private property, a location release, and a shooting permit is needed as well.

 Filming at a selected location or filming at a studio?

 Deciding which location to film can be just as important as the film itself.
 Especially if you are operating on an indie budget.
 Location filming should be the preferred choice over filming at a studio, due to costs.
 Filming on location is cheaper, rather than filming on a largely constructed set.
 Again, a film would be more believable, should it be filmed in a natural environment.
 You can use your apartment for a film set, the local park, or your everyday convenience store for scenes.
 However, the disadvantages to this are multifaceted, as there is typically no control of the environment (traffic, unscripted discussions, noise levels, etc.) Depending on the size of the scene, it may be more expensive to shoot a film on location.
 There are always great benefits to filming on location, just as there are hindrances to filming on location.